srid/srid/content/Software/Nix/Nix recipes for Haskellers.md

 ### Multi-package cabal project

-`developPackage` cannot be used if you use the cabal project feature, containing multiple packages.
-You will have to go a few steps lower in the abstraction ladder, and use the underlying Nix functions (`callCabal2nix`, `shellFor`, `extend`, `inNixShell`) in the `default.nix` of a multiple-package cabal project.
-See [summoner's default.nix](https://github.com/kowainik/summoner/blob/60de4f2f087e5bd2beaad9253e7eded731cfbaaf/default.nix) for a full example.
+`developPackage` cannot be used if your project has multiple Haskell packages.
+You will have to go a few steps lower in the abstraction ladder, and use the underlying Nix functions (`callCabal2nix`, `shellFor`, `extend`) in the `default.nix` (or `flake.nix`) of a multiple-package cabal project.
+See https://github.com/srid/haskell-multi-nix for a full example.

 ## Caching